 - Do: visit Achmelvich and Clachtoll Beaches, catch the ferry to Handa Island to see puffins and other sea birds, climb the magnificent Stac Pollaidh, eat a Lochinver Pie, visit Ardveck Castle and hike out to Sandwood Bay.

-- Stay: Inver Lodge a luxury hotel, North Coast 500 Pods, Achmelvich View self-catering, a cute log cabin in Lochinver, The Summer Isles Hotel, the Acheninver Hostel – a fabulous hostel in a location which needs to be seen to be believed!
+- Stay: Inver Lodge is a luxury hotel, go glamping at North Coast 500 Pods, or check into Achmelvich View self-catering, a cute log cabin in Lochinver.
+The best spots for those Assynt views?
+Try the Summer Isles Hotel and the Acheninver Hostel – a fabulous hostel in a location which needs to be seen to be believed!

 - Eat at: Lochinver Larder and Peet’s Restaurant in Lochinver, further north visit the The Kylesku Hotel and the Newton Lodge Restaurant, or head to The Old School Restaurant & Rooms or the Eddrachilles Hotel.